Frequently Asked Questions

 Make sure all systems are operational, including batteries, engine(s), pumps, etc. If you have any special adapters or a flush kit for your engine, please bring them with you to the inspection station.

-All ballast tanks will require decontamination (separate fee will apply).
-To expedite this process, drain your tanks and ensure the pumps are functioning properly.
 For vessels with ballasts, make sure to bring all ballast bags with you to the inspection station.

 Why are inspections so important?